DrainHK/calculator_avalon/README.md

 # calculator for avalon
-A simple calculator function, use avalon framework that will help you to study it easily.
+A simple calculator component, which based on avalon.

 ## How to use